DiegoRodriguez2018/traffic-counter-API/README.md

 If you would like to contribute to this project the following section will be useful.

 ### Quick start
-`npm run dev` starts express server with nodemon, tracking files and restarting the server if there is any changes.
+Nodemon is an useful development tool that watches for changes in the project and restarts the server if something changes.

+To start the server with nodemon, in the root path of the project execute `npm run dev`

-### Testing JS
+### Testing
-During the development process Test Driven Development (TDD) techniques were implemented as much as possible.Tests were written before functionalities, and used as a base to develop and refactor core components.

 * Test Framework: Mocha v6.1.4
 * Assertion Library: Chai v4.2.0
 * Test Coverage: Istanbul (nyc v14.1.1)

+During the development process Test Driven Development (TDD) techniques were implemented as much as possible.
+Tests were written before functionalities, and used as a guide to develop and refactor core components.

-To run tests execute `npm test`.
+To run test scripts, in the root path of the project execute `npm test`.

-If you are going to modify or add functionalities to this project remember to double check if the tests are being passed and test coverage reports.
+If you are going to modify or add functionalities to the API remember to run the tests and check the coverage reports.

 ### JSON Style Guide
 For this project the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)